 The famous Dunedin study is yet another study worth mentioning here.
 The study started in New Zealand in 1971.
 In the study, unlike in the Harvard Study of Adult Development, the subjects were tracked from the very day they were born.
-The major purpose of the study was to find early life predictors and determinants of the overall life success.
+The major purpose of the study was to find early life predictors and determinants of overall life success.
 We are now talking about “life success” in the broad sense — from health, through relationships, to financial wealth.
 So, what came out of this huge, 50-year-long research initiative?
 As it turned out, the best predictor of life success is self-discipline in children (Moffitt et al., PNAS, 2011).
 As it appears from this study, self-discipline matters much more than your IQ, the social status of the family in which you were raised, or even your emotional intelligence.

 Summary: So, How To Be Happy in Professional Life?

 When looking at the list above, one thing comes out as a striking common factor.
 Namely, all these things depend on us rather than on external factors!
-No one will choose the life purpose for us.
+No one will choose our life purpose for us.
 No one will build relationships for us.
 We need to reinterpret our misfortunes to our advantage by ourselves.
 No one will push us to wake up in the morning and go through our morning routine.
-No one will choose things good to us in the long term over quick gratifications for us.
-No one will work on our personal development as well professional development.
+No one will choose things well for us in the long term over quick gratifications.
+No one will work on our personal development as well as professional development.
 These are all our own decisions.

-We tend to be so occupied with everyday struggles that we often forget about the most important things in life including personal development as well professional development.
+We tend to be so occupied with everyday struggles that we often forget about the most important things in life including personal development as well as professional development.
 And sometimes, it’s good to get back to the basics and think about these simple truths.
 After all, happiness — both at work and in life — is the ultimate goal of us all yet we often make it harder for ourselves.